kaengreg/kaengreg/README.md

 - 2024 **Coursework**: Methods for distilling large language models
 - 2024-2025 **Diploma**: Approaches for LLM distillation and their practical applications

+## Datasets
+All my datasets collected/created for both rusBEIR and other projects are open-sourced and could be found at [HuggingFace](https://huggingface.co/kngrg)